Azure/Azure-Orbital-Analytics-Samples/README.md

 This solution uses the [Custom Vision Model](/src/aimodels) as a sample AI model for demonstrating end to end Azure Synapse workflow geospatial analysis.
 This sample solution uses Custom Vision model to detect pools in a given geospatial data.
 You can use any other AI model for object detection or otherwise to run against this solution with a similar [specification](/src/aimodels/custom_vision_object_detection_offline/specs/custom_vision_object_detection.json) or different specification as defined by AI model to integrate in your solution.

+## Testing

+We have created tests to deploy and run synapse pipeline to test the code checked-in.
+The [README](test/README.md) describes how to get familiar about the automated github workflow tests.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a